Leo Fasan

 Leonardo Fasan (born 4 January 1994) is an Italian professional footballer who plays as a goalkeeper.

 He moved from Udinese Calcio to join Scottish club Celtic in 2010, where he turned professional in August 2014.
-Playing for the reserve and youth teams at Celtic he won the Glasgow Cup, Scottish Youth Cup, SPFL U20 League, and SPFL Development League.
-However he never played a first team game for Celtic, and was released following a loan spell at English club Port Vale at the end of the 2016–17 season.
+Playing for the reserve and youth teams at Celtic, he won the Glasgow Cup, Scottish Youth Cup, SPFL U20 League, and SPFL Development League.
+However, he never played a first-team game for Celtic and was released following a loan spell at English club Port Vale at the end of the 2016–17 season.
 He signed with Bury in August 2017, then with Kilmarnock in February 2018.
-He signed for Falkirk in June 2018, before being dislodged in January and freed in May 2019.
+He signed for Falkirk in June 2018 before being dislodged in January and freed in May 2019.
 He returned to Italy to join Sicula Leonzio in January 2020 and moved on to Paganese nine months later.
 He later played for Nola.

 Career

 Celtic

 Fasan was associated with Udinese Calcio, before he joined Scottish Premiership club Celtic in 2010, initially on a trial basis.
 He kept a clean sheet in the 2011 final of the Glasgow Cup as Celtic's under-17s beat Old Firm rivals Rangers 1–0.
-He was an unused substitute in the 2012 Scottish Youth Cup Final, as Celtic recorded an 8–0 victory over Queen of the South at Hampden Park.
+He was an unused substitute in the 2012 Scottish Youth Cup final, as Celtic recorded an 8–0 victory over Queen of the South at Hampden Park.
 He played in goal for the 2012–13 Scottish Youth Cup final, as Celtic beat Dunfermline Athletic 3–1.
 He turned professional at the club in August 2014 when he signed a three-year contract after impressing manager Ronny Deila during pre-season.
-However, he failed to establish himself as the club's second choice goalkeeper ahead of Łukasz Załuska, Logan Bailly, or Dorus de Vries.
+However, he failed to establish himself as the club's second-choice goalkeeper ahead of Łukasz Załuska, Logan Bailly, or Dorus de Vries.

 On 31 January 2017, he joined EFL League One side Port Vale on loan until the end of the 2016–17 season.
-He was signed by manager Michael Brown following the sale of Jak Alnwick to Rangers, leaving Fasan to compete with fellow youngsters Ryan Boot and Harry Pickering for a first team place.
-He made his senior debut in 3–0 defeat to Peterborough United at Vale Park on 4 February, and was named as the home team's man-of-the-match after he saved a penalty in the first-half.
+He was signed by manager Michael Brown following the sale of Jak Alnwick to Rangers, leaving Fasan to compete with fellow youngsters Ryan Boot and Harry Pickering for a first-team place.
+He made his senior debut in 3–0 defeat to Peterborough United at Vale Park on 4 February.
+He was named as the home team's man of the match after he saved a penalty in the first-half.
 He also saved a penalty in his third game for the club, during a 2–0 defeat to Millwall at The Den on 11 February; Brown said that "they were fantastic penalty saves but his game has to improve".
-He lost his first team place to new signing Deniz Mehmet in mid-March, but returned to the starting eleven for the final two games of the season.
+He lost his first-team place to new signing Deniz Mehmet in mid-March, but returned to the starting eleven for the final two games of the season.